-Imagine an eerie, but super cool parallel universe, like something out of a Christopher Nolan film.
+Imagine an eerie but a super cool parallel universe like something out of a Christopher Nolan film.
 That’s what Australia is like compared to the U.S. Everything is exactly the opposite.
-The lights switch the opposite way, cars drive on the opposite side of the road and the driver’s side is on the right (wrong) side of the car.
-The seasons are opposite, they use Celsius and the metric system, the phone rings differently and McDonald’s burgers are even being served upside down at some places.
+The lights switch the opposite way, cars drive on the opposite side of the road, and the driver’s side is on the right (wrong) side of the car.
+The seasons are opposite, they use Celsius and the metric system, the phone rings differently, and McDonald’s burgers are even being served upside down at some places.
 (True story!)

 And that’s just the beginning.
 All the birds here are obviously direct descendants of Pterodactyls and sound like they want to murder you in cold blood.
 Normally, one would awaken to the sweet song of birds in the morning (like in “Cinderella”).
 But here, you’re abruptly startled awake by an unearthly screech that immediately instills fear in your very soul.

 BUT, the friendliness of the people here more than makes up for all the things that want to kill you.
 Pretty much every person you meet makes you feel like you’re their dear cousin Darla who they haven’t seen in six years.